top of page

 Seeds of Change

 At about the same time, I began to teach a course in yoga philosophy at a Yoga Teacher Training in Zanzibar.
 Over the years I taught 15 cohorts of students, and saw how the programme completely transformed their lives.
 It was eye-opening.
 The students reconnected to their inner essence, uncovered their passion and purpose and built life-long connections with each other.
-As I watched their lives unfold over the years, I saw how they each began to live in alignment with their authentic Self.
+As I watched their lives unfold over the years, I saw how they each began to live in alignment with their Authentic Self.
 They began to create things in the world that were beautiful and true.
-I saw them change the world because they had changed.
+I saw them change the world simply because they had changed.

 Changing Myself